Ilia-Ko/Supplemental-Materials/Nonlinear-ED/Part-I/README.md

 made and set up for corresponding sections.

 **Dependency**: all scripts rely on 'VCALC.MAC' package for CAS Maxima.
 File 'vcalc.mac' should be present either among maxima's search directories or besides the scripts.
+A copy of 'VCALC.MAC' can be obtained from: https://homeweb.csulb.edu/~woollett/vcalc.mac